China General Technology Group: Machinery

 The core of the business has been the manufacture of heavy duty machinery.
-Genertec was founded in the 1950s as part of the First Five Year Plan (1953-1957) to break ground within China in machinery manufacturing.
+Genertec was founded in the 1950s as part of the First Five Year Plan (1953–1957) to break ground within China in machinery manufacturing.
 Some of the key products in its machinery business include "heavy-duty CNC milling-boring machines, heavy-duty mechanical presses, large automatic metal forming machines and a series of milling machines."

 Engineering and construction

 The company is engaged in the engineering and construction sector.
 Its biggest subsidiary in this field is the China National Machinery Import and Export Corporation (CMC).
+Another subsidiary, the China National Technical Import and Export Corporation, is covertly directed by the Ministry of State Security (MSS).

 Xinxing Construction which constructed the Laoshan Velodrome that was host to track cycle events during the 2008 Olympics in Beijing.
 Within the construction sub-group is the international driven China National Corporation for Overseas Economic Cooperation which performs contracting projects from thermal plants in Belarus to water supply in Jamaica.